ringcentral/engage-digital-api-docs/docs/basics/access-token.md

 3. You should see a list of access tokens if any have been provisioned.
 Select the token, or click the "+" button to create a new one.

 4. Finally, enter a label/description for your token, and select an Agent on which the token will act on behalf of.
-Make sure the token is "enabled" and click "Save".
+Make sure the token is "enabled" and click "Save."

       ![API access token](../img/api-token.png)